 The Oxford ZEZ map

-The Oxford clean air zone will impact a few streets in the very centre of the city, including:
+The Oxford clean air zone currently extends across several streets in the very centre of the city, including:

 - New Road (between Bonn Square and its Castle Street junction)

 - New Inn Hall Street

 - Ship Street